Connect with others who understand.

 • Low blood pressure and dizziness

-Far-infrared light is believed to be safe for people with lupus, but some people may have unwanted reactions.
+Far-infrared light is believed to be generally safe.
+But some people with lupus may have unwanted reactions.
 If you are interested in trying an infrared sauna, be sure to talk to your doctor about facilities that provide medical-grade far-infrared saunas.
 If you have a bad reaction to an infrared sauna, it’s important to let your doctor know.

-Seek medical advice from your doctor before trying infrared therapy for your lupus.
-Although assorted infrared lamps, heating pads, and clothing are sold commercially, it’s important to verify the quality of a product before buying it.
-Many infrared sauna facilities and vendors of infrared products may make claims that infrared heat can aid in detoxification, weight loss, improved metabolism, or other benefits that have not been rigorously proved scientifically.
+Just because you can access infrared products and saunas without a prescription doesn’t mean they’re safe or effective.
+Many infrared sauna facilities and vendors of infrared products may make claims that infrared heat can aid in detoxification, weight loss, improved metabolism, or other benefits that aren’t proven.

-Your rheumatologist can advise you on infrared treatments that may be appropriate for your particular condition.
-Infrared saunas are not a substitute for your medical care, but they may help improve your quality of life and sense of well-being, along with your treatment plan.
+Your rheumatologist can advise you on infrared treatments that may be appropriate for your condition.
+Infrared saunas are not a substitute for your lupus medical care, but they may help improve your quality of life and sense of well-being and support your treatment plan.

 A MyLupusTeam Member